Pctest-dev/ai-single-prompt-test-/ai_test1_blog_draft.md

 | Look | 8/10 |
 | Overall | 8/10 |

-Full viewport hero section, glitch animation, a moving scanline sweep — visually it's doing the most of anyone outside Claude.
+Full viewport hero section, glitch animation, a moving scanline sweep - visually it's doing the most of anyone outside Claude.
 The personality is great too: "FLESHLING", "great VHS purge of '92", an easter egg console.log.
 Light mode switches the accent colour to pink/magenta which is a nice touch nobody else thought of.

 But then it hardcodes the date in the `date` command.
 Just types a fixed string instead of calling `new Date()`.
-That's a baffling choice.
+That's... a choice.
 Form uses `alert()`, and the skills grid comes out 4+2 instead of even.
 Kept it off the top two.

 ---